aspose-words/Aspose.Words-Documentation/net/getting-started/licensing/_index.md

 ##### Load a License from a Stream Object

-The following code example shows how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/net/aspose.words/license/methods/setlicense) method:
+The following code example demonstrates how to initialize a license from a stream using another [SetLicense](https://apireference.aspose.com/words/net/aspose.words/license/methods/setlicense) method:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Quick-Start-ApplyLicenseFromStream-ApplyLicenseFromStream.cs" >}}